-Only the official Electronic ignition/fuel injection Control Unit (ECU, with built-in Inertial Measurement Unit (IMU)) and any ECU used on a Moto2[TM] machine at event must be registered with the Technical Director.

-This ECU must remain unmodified in hardware and software as delivered by the ECU Supplier, with the exception of the normal tuning adjustments allowed only by the standard software "Setting Tool" supplied.
-The use of any additional device or module to modify the signals sent from the ECU to the actuators is forbidden.
-Injectors, bypass systems and ignition must be operated exclusively by the original and unmodified ECU signal.

-- 3. The Technical Director may inspect all ECU hardware and software at any time, including access to all stored information.
+- 2. Only the official Electronic ignition/fuel injection Control Unit (ECU, with built-in Inertial Measurement Unit (IMU)) and any ECU used on a Moto2[TM] machine at event must be registered with the Technical Director. - This ECU must remain unmodified in hardware and software as delivered by the ECU Supplier, with the exception of the normal tuning adjustments allowed only by the standard software "Setting Tool" supplied.
+The use of any additional device or module to modify the signals sent from/to the ECU to the actuators/sensors is forbidden.
+Injectors, Ride by wire bypass systems and ignition coils must be operated exclusively by the original and unmodified ECU signal. - 3.
+The Technical Director may inspect all ECU hardware and software at any time, including access to all stored information.
 The Technical Director may require the team to change the ECU on any machine for another identical standard one at any time. - 4.
-Only the standard harness, as delivered by the ECU Supplier, is allowed, and connection of the components listed in Art.
-2.5.3.2.7 and Art.
-2.5.3.2.7 is mandatory.
+The harness is free but it must comply with the wiring schematic and the general rules issue by the ECU supplier.
+Any modification of the mandatory parts/components listed in Art.
+2.5.3.2.5 and Art.
+2.5.3.2.7 is forbidden.